jnstr/zazu-timetracker/README.md

 # zazu timetracker

-This is a simple zazu plugin for tracking time.
+This is a simple [Zazu](http://zazuapp.org) plugin for tracking time.
 It makes it easy to track the time you spend on projects during the day.

 ## Usage